emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 slug: /portal/device-policies
 ---

-# Device Policies
+# Device policies

-You can use [**Device Policies**](https://portal.emnify.com/device-policies) to create device groups to ease the management of large deployments.
+You can use [**Device Policies**](https://portal.emnify.com/device-policies) to create unique coverage and network configurations that can be assigned to devices.
 There are two types of policies, **Service Policies** and **Coverage Policies**.

 ## Service policies